Circle-A: Jeunesses Libertaires and the creation of the first circle-A

 He became involved in anarchist initiatives in both Spain and France, and in 1964, with the Libertarian Youth group of Paris, he published an issue of the Bulletin des Jeunesses Libertaires in April 1964.
 This issue presented the symbol that Darras was responsible for drawing, proposing it to anarchists and libertarians worldwide for adoption.
 Ibáñez wrote the following explanatory text in the same issue to describe the invention of the symbol and the reasons why their group undertook this initiative:Two main motivations guided us: first, to facilitate and make the practical activities of inscriptions and postings more efficient, and second, to ensure a broader presence of the anarchist movement in the public eye, through a common characteristic for all expressions of anarchism in its public manifestations.

 More precisely, for us it was a matter of finding a practical way to minimize the inscription time by avoiding having to put too long a signature under our slogans, and on the other hand, to choose a sign general enough to be adopted and used by all anarchists.
 The adopted sign seemed to us to best meet these criteria.
 By constantly associating it with the word 'anarchist', it will eventually, through a well-known mental automatism, evoke the idea of anarchism all by itself in people's minds.In December of the same year, Ibáñez reused the circle-A once again, this time placing it in the title of an article he wrote for the newspaper Action libertaire.

-Despite this invention and the beginning of its use, the symbol initially remained confidential, being sporadically shared within anarchist circles in France.
+Despite this invention and the beginning of its use, the symbol was not initially well known, being sporadically shared within anarchist circles in France.